theflofly/dnn_from_scratch_py/README.md

 # Note

-The project works with python 2.7.
+The project works with python 2.7 (shame on me, I'll work on it soon).

 # About